Greentube/messaging/src/Messaging.All/README.md

 # Messaging.All metapackage

-A metapackage to include all implementations and DI extensions to compose a messagins solution.
+A metapackage to include all implementations and DI extensions to compose a messaging solution.